wmhass/BDDComicsList/README.md

 ### US01 - See a list of Marvel Comics
     As a user
-    I want to see a list of Marvel Comics grouped by the first letter of the comic's title when I open the app So I can get to know the comics they have
+    I want to see a list of Marvel Comics grouped and sorted by the first letter of the comic's title when I open the app So I can get to know the comics they have

 #### Acceptance criteria: